Test Catalog

 Delineates situations when tests are added to the initial order.
 This includes reflex and additional tests.

-This test includes a charge for application of the first probe set (2 FISH probes) and professional interpretation of results.
-Additional charges will be incurred for all reflex probes performed.
+This test includes a charge for the probe application, analysis, and professional interpretation of results for one probe set (2 individual fluorescence in situ hybridization [FISH] probes).
+Additional charges will be incurred for all reflex or additional probe sets performed.
 Analysis charges will be incurred based on the number of cells analyzed per probe set.
 If no cells are available for analysis, no analysis charges will be incurred.

-The test panel includes analysis for the disease-associated abnormalities using the probes listed below:
+The standard (diagnostic) panel includes testing for the following abnormalities, using the FISH probes listed:

 Appropriate ancillary probes may be performed at consultant discretion to render comprehensive assessment.
 Any additional probes will have the results included within the final report and will be performed at an additional charge.